lisp-docs/lisp-docs.github.io/docs/about/reference.md

 ## But why?
 Aren't there a bunch of spec projects already?

-### What, Why and for Who is a Technical Reference?
+### What, Why and for Whom is a Technical Reference?

 A Technical Reference is a document **explaining** the aspects of tha language, the **consecuences** of those aspects, sometimes the **reasoning** behind them, and **examples** of usage.